-- In this one week live course you will learn how to create a supportive gathering for mamas and babies in your own community.
-Participation during training week is required.
+- In this nine day live course that begins 10/23/2020 you will learn how to create a supportive gathering for parents and babies in your own community.
+Participation during the nine days is required.

-- Each day of the training, new content is released via a link to the course sent directly to your inbox.
-You decide each day when you can spend 1.5-2 hours each day participating by reading articles, watching videos, writing responses to questions and reading the replies from others.
+- Each day of the course, new content (text, videos, live webinars for Q&A and printables) is released via a link to the course sent directly to your inbox.
+You decide when you can spend 2 hours each day participating by reading articles, watching videos, writing responses to questions and reading the replies from others.

-- At the end of the one week live training, you will have access to four intensive classes that can be watched at any time to further prepare you for successfully creating and sustaining a local group.
+- At the end of the nine day training, you will have access to four resource blocks that can be accessed at any time to further prepare you for successfully creating and sustaining a local group.

-- Upon completion, you will also have access to over 100 ideas from past participants of ideas for topics, conversations, journal prompts, songs, games and recipes to share with your group...a treasure box to last years!
+- Upon completion, you will also have access to over 100 class examples from past participants of ideas for topics, conversations, journal prompts, songs, games and recipes to share with your group...a treasure box to last years!

-- Lastly, you can connect with other facilitators in our secret Facebook group to share relevant articles, ask questions and encourage each other's success.
+- Lastly, you can connect with other facilitators in our secret Facebook group (we may move to Slack) to share relevant articles, ask questions and encourage each other's success.

-Our four self-paced intensive webinars dive deeper into topics that keep our offering sustainable for you and your participants.
+Our four self-paced intensive follow up blocks dive deeper into topics that keep our offering sustainable for you and your participants.

 - Sustaining Community: Real life tools and resources to share with your group on how to stay connected and truly build community.
 We can help facilitate strong connections by offering resources like freezer stocking parties, swaps and care-shares for parents to grow together.